J.D. Frequently Asked Questions

 Is there a minimum GPA or standardized test score requirement for admission?

-No, there are no minimum GPAs or scores required for admission.
+No, there is no minimum GPA or scores required for admission.
 The Admissions Committee reads every application utilizing a holistic approach.
 The non-quantitative aspects of each application are extremely important, and there are no numerical cut-offs.
 Please see our Class Profile for our most LSAT and GPA medians and quartiles and our ABA 509 reports for historic information regarding medians and quartiles.

 May I apply before I take the LSAT or GRE?